debel/modernJS/topics/host-environments/event-loop.md

   // returns an interval id that can be used to cancel the timer clearInterval(interval);
 ```

 ---
 ## Microtasks
 Promises are resolved at the end of the current event loop task.
-The following code illustrates the order of execution.
 ```javascript
   // add the given action at the end of the event queue setTimeout(() => console.log('third'), 0);